tanirsahoo/tanirsahoo/README.md

 - **Full-Stack Projects**
 - **Hackathon Projects**

-Feel free to explore my repositories to get a deeper insight into my work and contributions.
+Feel free to explore my repositories for deeper insight into my work and contributions.

 ## 📈 GitHub Stats